apache/doris/docs/en/docs/data-table/data-model.md

 ### Merge on write (introduced from version 1.2)

-The merge-on-write implementation of the Unqiue model is completely different from the aggregation model.
+The merge-on-write implementation of the Unique model is completely different from the aggregation model.
 The query performance is closer to the duplicate model.
 Compared with the aggregation model, it has a better query performance.

 In version 1.2, as a new feature, merge-on-write is disabled by default, and users can enable it by adding the following property